 The USA Track & Field Foundation awards grants for post-collegiate professional track & field athletes as well as youth track & field clubs.
 At this time the Foundation is unable to accept facility requests such as track resurfacing, funding for new tracks, etc. As much as we would like to be able to assist with these important inquires it is out of scope for our Foundation.

 After witnessing Morgan Uceny trip and fall during the 2012 Olympic Games in London, Stephen Schwarzman wanted to make sure Morgan had every resource available to make a full recovery.
 Schwarzman soon realized most Olympic hopefuls do not have the financial support they need to reach their full potential.
-In response he created the Stephen Schwarzman Fund.
+Stephen A Schwarzman grants have changed the lives of hundreds of professional track & field athletes as they train tirelessly to make it to the top.

-This fund supports athletes that are recognized for their success on an international level and for having an excellent opportunity to be in medal contention in the Rio Summer Games in 2016.
+This fund supports athletes that are recognized for their success on an international level and for being in medal contention in the World Championships or Olympic Games.

 John W. James Grant